Lake Tahoe vacation rentals

 It’s tempting to describe Lake Tahoe, with its glittering blue waters, as a jewel, but that doesn’t get at the size of it.
 Lofted high in the Sierra Nevadas, ringed by snow-capped mountains, and straddling the California and Nevada borders, Lake Tahoe is one of the largest lakes in the United States, and the second deepest.
 Renowned for its clear, fresh water, the lake is an important research station for scientists who study its ecology and a picturesque playground for every type of waterfront fun.
 Fishing, boating, swimming, jet skiing, and scuba diving are all popular pastimes here.
 And plenty of visitors are content simply to relax on its many beaches, in the shade of towering pines.
 Thanks to Lake Tahoe’s size, the communities surrounding it are varied: Chic bohemian enclaves, rustic cowboy outposts, and glitzy casinos all cluster near its shores.

-When is the best time to stay in a vacation rental in Lake Tahoe?
+The best time to stay in a vacation rental in Lake Tahoe

 For lakefront fun, summer is the high season to stay in one of Lake Tahoe’s cabin rentals, when the sun is high and hot and the cool alpine waters of Lake Tahoe are refreshing.
 The shoulder seasons of fall and spring also make for pleasant times on the water, particularly for boating and fishing.
 In winter the region transforms into a skiers’ paradise, with snow falling from December through March.
 During these months, the lake is a pretty backdrop for cold-weather sports.